Mandy Horvath

-Mandy Horvath is a Colorado based American bi-lateral above knee amputee, creative writer, public speaker, actress and mountaineer.
+Mandy Horvath (born June 10, 1993) is a Colorado based American bi-lateral above knee amputee, creative writer, public speaker, actress and mountaineer.
 She is notable as the first female bi-lateral amputee to summit the Manitou Incline, Pikes Peak (twice), the Statue of Liberty stairwell to the crown, and Tanzania's Mount Kilimanjaro, without the use of prosthetic equipment- using her arms and hands to crawl.
 Her successful ascent of Mount Kilimanjaro also awards her title of the first legless woman to summit one of the world's Eight Summits without the aid of prosthetic equipment.

 Horvath was struck by a locomotive in July 2014, severing her lower extremities from her body above the knee.

 Mandy is also known for her candid insights to her life as an amputee in television appearances, radio, press, film and creative writing.
 She went internationally viral in 2017, and in 2019, for her creatively written profiles on the popular dating platform, Tinder.

 Early life and education

 Mandy was born in Missouri, June 10, 1993.
-The eldest of two children, she was raised by her parents, in the North Kansas City suburb of Smithville, MO.
+The older of two children, she was raised by her parents, in the North Kansas City suburb of Smithville, MO.
 She graduated high-school at the age of 16, and started working in the culinary industry prior to the incident that resulted in her amputations.
 In 2016 she relocated to Colorado Springs, Colorado, and became a collegiate student at UCCS, The University of Colorado, Colorado Springs.